-Our team thoroughly enjoyed the newly in-person State of the Map 2022 in Florence.
+UPDATE 09.11.2022: Our team took part in the newly in-person State of the Map 2022 conference in Florence.
 We attended workshops, talks, and had the opportunity to present our own poster about the accessibility of abortion clinics in Germany, which will be discussed in this post and can be found here.

 In the following blog, we’ll explore more information and maps on the topic beyond the poster’s content.

-Coincidentally, on the same day, a law on abortion was repealed in Germany, which is widely perceived as a liberalizing move¹³.
 Paragraph §219a prohibits physicians from informing and “advertising” about abortion.
 Doctors are now allowed to provide information on their websites about whether they perform abortions and what methods they use.
 Previously, doctors themselves had to ensure that they were on the German Medical Association’s list of the doctors willing to perform abortions.
+Using data from list we were able to perform this accessibility analysis.
 Easy and quick access to this information is of enormous importance to the women concerned because, the earlier the abortion is performed, the less invasive it must be¹².
-Increased public information can also contribute to ending the stigmatization of doctors and the feelings of guilt felt by the women concerned.

 Background on abortion in Germany